-Yet, while financial forecasting is imperative to the success of businesses, accurate financial forecasts are difficult to create.
+Financial forecasting is imperative to the success of businesses, yet accurate financial forecasts can be difficult to create.
 So, how does a high-growth, dynamic business create accurate forecasts for their company, without exhausting their time and resources in the process?
 A whitepaper entitled, “Best Practices in Rolling Forecasts,” sets out to answer these very questions.

 Rolling forecasts provide the agility needed to adapt to consumer trends.